 If you harness data in order to inform your marketing, there’s a good chance your competitors have access to it, and therefore your customers.
 Now’s the time to take back control.

 With the explosion of big data and the associated need to manage and analyze torrents of information, data security and governance have become hot-button issues in the business world.
-In most spheres, data security refers to preventing unauthorized access to and corruption of computers, databases and websites, and the sensitive information within.
-In the world of digital marketing, data security is also of great importance — but for slightly different reasons.
-In this context, data security or privatization refers to employing a “1st party” strategy, wherein a business can be sure that the data they collect stays out of the hands of 3rd parties and, more importantly, other businesses competing for the same customers.
+In most spheres, data security refers to preventing unauthorized access to and corruption of computers, databases, and websites, and the sensitive information within.
+In the world of digital marketing, data security is also of great importance—but for slightly different reasons.
+In this context, data security or privatization refers to employing a “first-party” strategy, wherein a business can be sure that the data they collect stays out of the hands of third parties and, more importantly, other businesses competing for the same customers.

 To retail and consumer-based businesses that collect and analyze data to inform their marketing, the information at their fingertips is extremely valuable.
-It acts as direct intelligence into customers’ habits, desires and behavior, and can be an indicator of which customers are likely to respond to a message, at what times and on which channels.
-In this way, collecting 1st party data (information collected directly from the consumer and for the sole use of the collector) can act as a huge competitive advantage in a world hyper-saturated with digital marketing messages.
+It acts as direct intelligence into customers’ habits, desires, and behavior, and can be an indicator of which customers are likely to respond to a message, at what times, and on which channels.
+In this way, collecting first-party data (information collected directly from the consumer and for the sole use of the collector) can act as a huge competitive advantage in a world hyper-saturated with digital marketing messages.

-Collecting 1st party data opens the digital door for anonymous 3rd parties including data resellers and even competitors looking to utilize in-market data for their own marketing efforts.
-By deploying scripts (snippets of code that collect data about the users on a website) on a certain website, 3rd parties can piggyback off the user data on that site.
+Collecting first-party data opens the digital door for anonymous third parties including data re-sellers and even competitors looking to utilize in-market data for their own marketing efforts.
+By deploying scripts (snippets of code that collect data about the users on a website) on a certain website, third parties can piggyback off the user data on that site.
 They can then either sell this information to other advertisers or use it to drive those users to their own website and business.
-Whether approved or anonymous, these “piggyback” scripts can cause website latency (negatively impacting Google search rankings), affect compliance with global privacy and governance laws and ultimately act as sieves leaking valuable information about your customers.
+Whether approved or anonymous, these “piggyback” scripts can cause website latency (negatively impacting Google search rankings), affect compliance with global privacy and governance laws, and ultimately act as sieves leaking valuable information about your customers.

-In the World of 1st Party Data Collection, Sharing is Rarely Caring
+In First-Party Data Collection, Sharing Is Rarely Caring

-Unintentional sharing and leakage of data has become commonplace to the degree that companies with insecure digital assets often find themselves unknowingly buying their own data back on the open market twice or more in order to get users back to their website.
-It is astoundingly easy for businesses to lose their data to the open market if they don’t have sufficient control of their digital assets — and as soon as it enters the open market, it is bought, sold and used to steal customers from competitors’ businesses.
+Unintentional sharing and leakage of data have become commonplace to the degree that companies with insecure digital assets often find themselves unknowingly buying their own data back on the open market twice or more in order to get users back to their website.
+It is astoundingly easy for businesses to lose their data to the open market if they don’t have sufficient control of their digital assets—and as soon as it enters the open market, it is bought, sold, and used to steal customers from competitors’ businesses.

 Below are the data ecosystems of several automotive websites.
 In the worst example, you can see just how many scripts are typically firing on a website of a business that doesn’t have a data privatization strategy in place.
 Conversely, two additional sites exhibit what good and excellent data governance strategies yield.